skytruong90/Building_a_Security_System-C-/README.md

+# What is this?
-# Building a Security System in C++
-I build a security system again but now I am using C++ programming language.
+This is a Security System that I build using C++

+# What does this do?

+# Installation:

+# How To Use: